 The faster you send a survey out, the better the chance that the customer, patient, or visitor will fill it out and complete it.
 To increase completion rates, customer feedback systemswhich have the ability to send out surveys via SMS can be configured in several ways to improve completion rates.

 For example, you can send them a link that opens a web browser with a form, or customers can respond to individual texts until the survey is complete.
 The key is to keep the number of questions low.

 Leverage QR codes as a way to get feedback

-Leverage feedback terminal onsite
+Leverage feedback terminal on-site

-Integrate feedback surveys in your app
+Integrate a customer feedback system in your app

 If you have an app that customers, patients, and visitors can use to book appointments, communicate with staff, and check the status of products/services, integrating feedback surveys for each interaction in the app is a great way to get information.